gfngfn/game_tianjiupai/docs/ARCHITECTURE.md

         UserServer -->> tianjiupai_rest1 : UserStateGot(_)
         tianjiupai_rest1 ->> RoomServer : call Attend(user_id, _)
-        loop for each member other than the newcomer RoomServer ->> tianjiupai_websocket2 : Notify the member about the exit tianjiupai_websocket2 ->> User2 : Notify the member about the exit end
+        loop for each member other than the newcomer RoomServer ->> tianjiupai_websocket2 : Notify the member about the newcomer tianjiupai_websocket2 ->> User2 : Notify the member about the newcomer end
         RoomServer ->> PlazaServer : update
         loop for each user at the plaza